Exploring the Benefits of Intergenerational Interactions in Care Home Residents, Care Home Staff and School Children

 The UP! project is an intergenerational programme which aims to make the Pixar animation a reality, providing a platform for older adults and children to make meaningful connections with each other.

-Based in mid Essex, this project aims to tackle social and generational isolation in care home residents and promote childrens’ engagement with older people.
+Based in mid Essex, this project aims to tackle social and generational isolation in care home residents and promote children's engagement with older people.
 For one afternoon each week school children are brought together with older adults with dementia living in a local care home.
-The Positive Ageing Research Institute is collaborating with the school and care home to capture these interactions and explore the benefits to all involved.
-We aim to explore how schools and care homes might incorporate intergenerational activities to create opportunities for children’s development and the promotion of inclusive, dementia friendly communities.
+The Positive Ageing Research Institute has been collaborating with the school and care home to capture these interactions and explore the benefits to all involved.
+The findings of this research have revealed that intergeneration interactions can foster children's social and emotional development, and their understanding of ageing and dementia.
+For older adults the interactions provide new opportunities for meaningful engagement and inclusion in the wider community.

 Watch this video to find out more about the project in Maldon: